 How much banks earn in overdraft and NSF fees

 Overdraft fees and NSF fees are on a general decline, yet they still generate significant revenue for many banks.
-Revenue earned by each of 20 big banks from overdraft and NSF fees in 2021 ranged from $50 million to $1.4 billion, according to the CFPB.
+Among banks with assets greater than $1 billion, total overdraft and NSF fee revenue was around $1.6 billion in the fourth quarter of 2022, according to the Consumer Financial Protection Bureau (CFPB).

-What’s more, the vast majority of banks still do assess these fees, with 96 percent of banks still charging for overdrafts and 87 percent continuing to charge NSF fees, according to Bankrate’s latest check and ATM fee study.
+What’s more, the vast majority of banks still assess these fees, with 91 percent of banks charging for overdrafts and 70 percent continuing to charge NSF fees, according to Bankrate’s latest check and ATM fee study.